josh115/Logs-Analysis-Project/README.md

     [Vagrant 2.2.5](https://www.vagrantup.com/downloads.html)

-2. Once you have installed the above download or use git clone [fullstack-nanodegree-vm](https://github.com/udacity/fullstack-nanodegree-vm) into your chosen directory so that python and postgreSQL will be automatically be installed when your vagrant server is ran.
+2. Once you have installed the above download or use git clone to install [fullstack-nanodegree-vm](https://github.com/udacity/fullstack-nanodegree-vm) into your chosen directory so that python and postgreSQL will be automatically be installed when your vagrant server is ran.

 3. Navigate to the fullstack-nanodegree-vm directory then run ```vagrant up``` in the terminal to start the virtual machine.
 Once it has started use ```vagrant ssh``` to log into the virtual machine.